 - Emphasis on research to take your learning outside of the classroom

 Common career paths for environmental scientists include teaching, research and governmental work.
-Our graduates are also well-prepared for graduate study, including teacher credential programs and master’s research.
+This program will also equip you for graduate study, including teacher credential programs and master’s research.
 Specific opportunities can be found in public affairs, environmental consulting, conservation and preservation and graduate study in any of the related sciences.